tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

 </table>
 <br>

-A **data management plan** or **DMP** is a formal written plan that explains what will happen with the research data for a project from start to finish and beyond.
+This mini-module will guide you through key questions and considerations at each stage of the research process.
+The guiding questions align closely to all of the core elements that you would find in a data management plan template.
+A **data management plan** or **DMP** is a formal written plan that explains what will happen with the research data for a project from start to finish (and afterwards).
 There are a variety of DMP templates.
 For example, there are specific DMP templates provided by funders and institution-specific formats such as [TU Delft's DMP template](graphics/TU_Delft_Data_Management_Plan_template_2025_v5.pdf).
 Some academic programs require students to develop a written DMP in preparation for their master's thesis projects.
 Many funders require researchers to write and update a DMP to qualify for grants.
 A DMP is a required element at TU Delft when applying for ethics approval to collect human research data (we'll discuss this further in the next section of this mini-module, titled <a href="https://tu-delft-library.github.io/planning_for_rdm/main/stage_1.html#personal-data" target="_blank"> "Planning for Stage 1: Research Ideas</a>).
+Although DMP templates can be formatted and ordered differently, they all address core elements of the research project cycle.

+- If you're required to write a DMP as part of your master's thesis project: our goal is to activate your thinking and planning process so it's easier to fill out the DMP template.
-Even if you are not required to write a formal DMP, it is very helpful to map out in advance what you intend to do with research data during each stage of the project cycle.
-This mini-module will guide you through key questions and considerations at each stage of the research process.
-We will provide guiding questions and explain how to plan for research data at each stage of the project cycle.
+- If you're not required to write a formal DMP: our goal is to help you to consider in advance what you will do with research data so that you're prepared for each stage of your project.

 <br>